What is "Boutique" Dog Boarding? Why It Matters.

 A caring pet sitter bonding with a small dog

 Boutique boarding, like what sitters on Ruh-Roh Retreat provide, is intentionally small-scale.
-We accept a very limited number of guests at any one time.
-This low volume ensures that:
+This low volume tends to mean:

 • Stress levels stay low: There is no cacophony of barking dogs or chaotic energy.